kevklash/budget_system/README.md

 docker-compose up --build
 ```

-That's it!
-Your entire system will be running with:
+That's it.
+The entire system will be running with:
 - **Django Admin**: http://localhost:8000/admin/
 - **Celery Monitor**: http://localhost:5555/
 - **Redis**: localhost:6379